-An assistant attorney is more often known as an Assistant Attorney General or Assistant District Attorney.
+An assistant attorney is more often known as an assistant attorney general or assistant district attorney.
 Many work for local, state and federal government offices.
 This article details the different responsibilities assistant attorneys may hold.
-Schools offering Juris Doctor degrees can also be found in these popular choices.

 What an Assistant Attorney Does

 Assistant attorneys may work in several offices at different levels of government.
 District attorneys', public defenders' and state attorneys' offices all hire assistant attorneys.
 Depending on the employer, an assistant attorney may argue cases for the plaintiff or defendant.

 |Median Pay (2018)||$120,910 per year (for all lawyers)*|

 |Licensing||Assistant attorneys must pass a state bar examination for the state where they intend to practice.|

 |Job Outlook||Expected employment growth from 2016 to 2026 for all lawyers is 8%*|